ToddX61/Svg-to-Png/README.md

 ... then, some of the elements in your svg have been rasterized.
 They will not scale smoothly.
 Why?

 * A raster image was inserted into the svg file.
-* The vector drawing tool used create the svg was unable to transform an effect because there was no equivalant in the svg specification.
+* The vector drawing tool used to create the svg was unable to transform an effect because there was no equivalant in the svg specification.

 ## Possible enchancements